Summer 2020 Course List

 Courses numbered 100 such as, Community Health 100, Environmental Health Sciences 100, Public Health 100 and Health Policy 100 may be restricted to the Public Health students during the academic year.
 However, they will be open to all students if offered in the summer.

-C155 is a 3 unit course.
-Students who wish to apply the course to the Global Health minor will need to take an additional 5 or 6 unit course in order to satisfy the College requirement of minimum 20 upper division minor units.
+These are 2 or 3 unit courses.
+Students who wish to apply any of these course to the Global Health minor will need to take an additional 5 or 6 unit course in order to satisfy the College requirement of minimum 20 upper division minor units.
+Or, students can take a combination of 2 or 3 unit courses.

 5 and 6 unit upper division courses that can be applied to the Global Health Minor: